maobupa/img_process/README.md

 ## Instructions
 - Ensure OpenCV and NumPy is installed
-- run test1.py, which is the main python file comparing different image processing methods
+- Run ImageProcess.py to experiment with different processing methods
+- Ensure that there is a folder named originals in the directory that stores all the images you want to process.